Woman Applying Patch On Her Arm At Home

 See chart below for current services provided by QuitlineNC.

-You can get help quitting by texting DITCHVAPE to 88709.
+You can get help quitting by texting "VapeFreeNC" to 88709.

 N.C.
 Tobacco Treatment Standard of Care

-Health professionals can have a tremendous impact on helping patients to quit tobacco use.
-Click here to learn best practice protocols.
+Health professionals can have a tremendous impact on helping patients to quit tobacco use

-To learn more about the Duke-UNC Tobacco Treatment Specialist (TTS) training, click here.
+Learn about the Duke-UNC Tobacco Treatment Specialist (TTS) training.

 Free or Reduced-Price Quit Medication

 Medicaid will pay for all FDA-approved quit medications; however, a prescription is required.
-QuitLineNC can provide a prescription (standing order) for the over the counter NRTs.
+QuitLineNC can provide a prescription (standing order) for the over-the-counter NRT.

-Most private insurance plans do cover the cost of FDA-approved medications; contact your plan provider.
+Most private insurance plans cover the cost of FDA-approved medications; contact your plan provider.

 Nicotine Replacement Therapy (NRT)